Warburtons: here we sourfaux again…

 It’s a good thing that the main ingredient of the ‘wholegrain & rye’ version is wholemeal wheat flour.
 This product has a dietary fibre content of 6.2% (which is classed as ‘high’ for marketing purposes), while the ‘seeds & grains’ edition counts as a ‘source of fibre’ at 5.1%.
 Another positive is that the salt content of all three products is below Public Health England’s 2024 target maximum of 1.01%, though they fail the 0.85% range average target.

-While Warburtons’ use of E300 across the 'our Dough range means the products fall short even of our basic Real Bread definition (let alone of being genuine sourdough bread), it’s good that the company has reduced the additive count to one.
+While Warburtons’ use of E300 across the 'Our Dough range means the products fall short even of our basic Real Bread definition (let alone of being genuine sourdough bread), it’s good that the company has reduced the listed additive count in this particular product to one.
+Or has it?

 Sourfaux